The pivot to one brand

 Midway through the morning I hit the wall I keep hitting: which brand is this for?
 Habits That Matter™ wants it.
 Playwave wants it.
 SimplifiedWorks has adjacent tooling.
 One Thing™ is the actual app.
 They all have a claim.

 the hub.
-Six products, one person, one place to find all of it.
+Multiple brands, one public operating layer, one place to find the

 Why it actually works